bowen-upenn/PersonaMem/README.md

-# This is the official implementation of the paper [MemoryBench: TODO](todo) in PyTorch.
+# This is the official implementation of the paper [MemoryBench: Evaluating the Memorization of User Personas in Long Conversations](todo) in PyTorch.

 <p align="center">
 <img src=figures/artistic_illustration.jpeg/>